mollywoodnini/ga-z270x-ug/README.md

 ## Debug Branch

-This branch has all loggin turned on.
+This branch has all logging turned on.
 It is slower to boot.
 This branch is where I will be keeping all testing done so as to not interfere with the master branch in case I screw up.

 ---